-V. CDD CONCEPT PLAN FINDINGS: TRANSPORTATION AND ENVIRONMENTAL SERVICES environmental feature because it exists at this time.
-(OEQ)
+V. CDD CONCEPT PLAN FINDINGS: TRANSPORTATION AND ENVIRONMENTAL SERVICES

 F-1 Sheet P-0301: There is an intermittent stream north of Seminary and west of Beauregard that should be shown on this sheet.
 While the ellipse, which is a public improvement, will probably absorb this intermittent stream it should be shown as an